Learn about choosing the right city, Canadian community diversity, city sizes, living outside cities and francophone communities.

 - Charlottetown, Prince Edward Island

 - Trois-Rivières, Quebec

 - Red Deer, Alberta

 These offer most of the same public and private facilities as well as services found in the larger cities but with a lower cost of living.

 Living outside cities

 Canada’s rural areas offer wide open spaces and plenty of fresh air.
-Whether or not public and private facilities are available in these areas will depend on how close you live to the nearest large town.
+Whether or not you can find public and private facilities in these areas will depend on how close you live to the nearest large town.